twise2/Valyr/README.md

 }
 ```

-Some Units also need extra components listed under components
+### Some Units also need extra components listed under components

 ```
-Components: Extra of components needed for this character
+Components: Extra components needed for this character
 ```